guilherme-michalach/rust-api/README.md

 # rust-api

-API to practice the Rust language
+Web server to practice the Rust language according to rust-lang.org doc

+In Progress